A Walk In The Yard

 Then there is the Fruit that we grow.

-We grew our fruit orchard for eighteen years in an area prone to flooding with a very large orchard, and for the past eleven years here in our much smaller retirement place.
+We grew our fruit orchard for eighteen years in an area prone to flooding with a very large orchard, and for the past twelve years here in our much smaller retirement place.

 We grow a very large amount of food here in our little one half acre yard and relied on past experience when we designed our planting so as to raise those fruits that perform well here in South Louisiana in Growers Zone 9.